Cohomology and Immersed Curves: Definitions

 \section{Definitions}

 A \emph{generic immersion} of curves is the immersion of a disjoint union of circles in a surface such that the only intersections are transverse double points.
 Two generic immersion of curves are \emph{geotopic} if there is a homeomorphism between the immersion surfaces that takes the image of one immersion onto the image of the other immersion.
-The immersions are \emph{stably geotopic} if there is a collection of one-handles and crosscaps that can be added to (or removed from) either surface in the complement of the immersions such that the resulting immersions are geotopic.
+The immersions are \emph{stably geotopic} if there is a collection of $1$-handles and crosscaps that can be added to (or removed from) either surface in the complement of the immersions such that the resulting immersions are geotopic.
 An immersion is \emph{cellular} if its complement is homeomorphic to a collection of open disks.
-It is \emph{two-colorable} if the components of its complement can be assigned one of two colors such that the arcs between intersections always separate one color from the other.
+It is \emph{$2$-colorable} if the components of its complement can be assigned one of two colors such that the arcs between intersections always separate one color from the other.
+Thus it is $2$-colorable if and only if it represents a null-homologous cycle mod~2.

 A \emph{generic immersion} of oriented curves is a generic immersion of curves where the circles are oriented, and then two generic immersions of oriented curves are \emph{geotopic} when the homeomorphism preserves the orientations.